 If your patient or their caregiver asks you for a medical certification for their SDI claim, you can fill out and submit the form using SDI Online.
-For more information, visit the Certify and Manage Claims - Basics for Physicians/Practitioners page.
+For more information, visit the Certify and Manage Claims - Basics for Licensed Health Professionals page.

-The State Disability Insurance (SDI) program is expanding its panel of Independent Medical Examiners, physicians/practitioners responsible for the examinations that verify a disability status.
+The State Disability Insurance (SDI) program has a panel of Independent Medical Examiners.
+These are licensed health professionals responsible for the supplemental examinations that verify a disability status by providing a second medical opinion when the original certification is in question.
 Examinations by the SDI program follow the guidelines listed in Section 2627(c)-1(b) of Title 22 of the California Code of Regulations.

-For example, SDI may request an examination if a physician/practitioner lists the claimant’s disability as lasting longer than what is considered normal for the diagnosis but doesn’t provide a medically justified reason.
+For example, SDI may request an examination if a licensed health professional lists the claimant’s disability as lasting longer than what is considered normal for the diagnosis but doesn’t provide a medically justified reason.